Reviewing how to integrate digital marketing into marketing team structures as part of Digital Transformation

 Save product development time and costs by gathering new product ideas via social media.

-The interim steps are similar to above: observing competitors; listening to conversations; formulating best practice and preparing a timed plan to take this forward.
+The interim steps are similar to above: observing competitors; listening to conversations; formulating best practices and preparing a timed plan to take this forward.

 Many companies have used social media for product development, especially food and drink brands including Walker’s Crisps, Cadbury’s Chocolate, and Vitamin Water.